 Lisa Hicks- Dumanske

-- 130,000 volunteer hours were worked by our community members of all ages.
+- Over 61,500 volunteer hours worked by community members of all ages

 - Over 991,000 logins to our wireless network

 - Over 92,000 website visits

 - Over 181,900 eBooks checked out

 - Over 19,000 books added to the collection